syncfusion-content/maui-docs/MAUI/Calendar/localization.md

 # Localization in MAUI Calendar (SfCalendar)

-By default, the calendar widget supports US English localizations.
+By default, the calendar control supports US English localizations.
 You can change to other languages by adding the `Globalization` namespace to your application.

 The application culture can be changed by setting `CurrentUICulture`. in the `App.xaml.cs` file.